Originally published April 5, 2021 and updated June 26, 2023.

 How to Find Where to Live

-When you’re moving to a new place the first step is to decide where to live, in what new area, and then which home to choose, whether it’s temporary housing, renting or purchasing.
+When you’re moving to a new place the first step is to research the place you’re moving and decide where to live, in what new area, and then which home to choose, whether it’s temporary housing, renting or purchasing.

 I’ve created free checklists to help walk you through that decision making process: